mamedev/mame/docs/source/initialsetup/compilingmame.rst

 USE_SYSTEM_LIB_ZLIB
     Set to **1** to prefer the system installation of the zlib data compression library over the version provided with the MAME source.
+USE_SYSTEM_LIB_ZSTD
+    Set to **1** to prefer the system installation of the Zstandard data compression library over the version provided with the MAME source.
 USE_SYSTEM_LIB_JPEG
     Set to **1** to prefer the system installation of the libjpeg image compression library over the version provided with the MAME source.